 Shoes should be checked often to ensure that they have not been outgrown and socks should be checked for size and shape as they can shrink in the wash.

 Children who trip over their own feet more than normal should be checked for “Toeing in” gait.
 This may be corrected fairly simply with the aid of insoles and/or exercises but may be due to an abnormality in hip development.
-This can be assessed in this podiatry clinic and referred to the paediatrician or orthopaedics if necessary.
+This can be assessed by the experienced Podiatrists in Galway Podiatry Clinic and may be referred to the paediatrician or orthopaedics if necessary.